CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 then [install additional packages for personal use with the `pip` package manager](../../apps/python.md#installing-python-packages-to-existing-modules).

-For more complex software requirements, we recommend using Singularity containers.
-These are similar to Docker containers, and are well supported in CSC's supercomputers, in fact many of our own modules are based on Singularity.
+For more complex software requirements, we recommend using [tykky](../../computing/containers/tykky.md) or [creating your own Apptainer container](../../computing/containers/creating.md).
-See our [documentation on how to run Singularity containers](../../computing/containers/run-existing.md), and [how to create your own containers](../../computing/containers/creating.md).

 ## Running GPU jobs

 To submit a GPU job to the Slurm workload manager, you need to use the `gpu` partition on Puhti or `gpusmall` or `gpumedium` on Mahti, and specify the type and number of GPUs required using the `--gres` flag.

+On LUMI you need to use one of the GPU-partitions such as `dev-g`, `small-g` or `standard-g`.

-Below are example batch scripts for reserving one GPU and a corresponding 1/4 of the CPU cores of a single node:
+Below are example batch scripts for reserving one GPU and a corresponding proportion of the CPU cores and memory of a single node:

 === "Puhti"
     ```bash